NVS 2019 (Recruitment): Previous Year Question Paper for Navodaya Vidyalaya Teacher

-Aspirants, who intend to appear for the NVS Recruitment 2019 Exam for NVS PGT/TGT/LDC/AC/MISC can take this paper and be sure about their preparation level.
-This question will also be helpful for candidates preparing for the Trained Graduate Teacher (TGT) & Other Miscellaneous Teachers (Librarian, Art, Music, PET); Lower Division Clerk (LDC); Assistant Commissioner; Legal Assistant; Female Staff Nurse; and Catering Assistant.
+Aspirants, who intend to appear for the NVS 2019 Exam for NVS PGT/TGT/LDC/AC/MISC can take this paper and be sure about their preparation level.
+This paper will also be helpful for candidates preparing for the Trained Graduate Teacher (TGT) & Other Miscellaneous Teachers (Librarian, Art, Music, PET); Lower Division Clerk (LDC); Assistant Commissioner; Legal Assistant; Female Staff Nurse; and Catering Assistant.

 To know the NVS PGT/TGT 2019 Recruitment application process, eligibility criteria, exam dates, pattern, syllabus and exam centre, Click here: